natcap/invest.users-guide/source/habitat_risk_assessment.rst

 1. **Results are limited by data quality**: The accuracy of the model results is limited by the availability and quality of input data.
 Using high quality data such as those from local assessments replicated at several sites within the study region for the species in question within the last ten years will yield more accurate results than using lower quality data that are collected at a distant location with limited spatial or temporal coverage.
 In most cases, users will need to use data from other geographic locations for some of the stressor-habitat combinations because most of the data on the effects of some stressors have only been collected in a limited number of locations worldwide.
 To overcome these data limitations, we include a data quality score in the analysis.
 This score allows users to down-weight criteria for which data quality is low.
 In addition, the uncertainty associated with data quality is displayed visually in the model outputs (e.g. results derived from high quality data are displayed in green vs. low quality data in red).

-2. **Results should be interpreted on a relative scale**: Due to the nature of the scoring process, results can be used to compare the risk of several human activities among several habitats within the study region (which can range in size from small local scales to a global scale), but should not be used to compare risk across study regions in separate analyses.
+2. **Results should be interpreted on a relative scale**: Due to the nature of the scoring process, results can be used to compare the risk of several human activities among several habitats within the study region (which can range in size from small local scales to a global scale), but should not be used to compare risk calculations from separate analyses.

 3. **Results do not reflect the effects of past human activities**.
 The HRA model does not explicitly account for the effects of historical human activities on the current risk.
 Exposure to human activities in the past may affect the consequence of human activities in the present and future.
 If users have historical data on the exposure of habitats to human activities (e.g. spatial and temporal extent), and information on how this affects current consequence scores, they may include this information in the analysis for more accurate results.